GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Notations and Performance Model

+\begin{sloppypar} \textbf{\textit{Insight \#3:} Existing samplings (layer-wise/subgraph) mostly target single GPU environments, which incurs unnecessary information loss.} In \cref{fig:motiv}a, we can figure out that the communication time of inter-server edges (dependencies) consumes a significantly larger portion than the intra-server ones.
+This implies that sparsifying (sampling) the intra-server edges does not contribute much to a speedup, however, existing samplings do not consider this characteristic from multi-server clusters. \end{sloppypar}

-\subsection{Notations and Performance Model}
+\section{Notations and Performance Model}

-For analysis, we set some notations to explain the latency model of distributed GNN training. $N_s$ and $N_g$ indicate the total number of servers and the number of GPUs per server, respectively. $V$ means the total number of vertices in a given graph and $E$ is the number of edges. $C$ is the computational throughput measured in vertices per second. $B_{\mathit{internal}}$ and $B_{\mathit{external}}$ are internal and external server bandwidths split per GPU, which are also measured in vertices per second. $L$ is the total number of GNN layers, which means that the model extracts the information from $L$-hop neighbors.
+For analysis, we set some notations to explain the latency model of distributed GNN training. $N_s$ and $N_g$ indicate the total number of servers and the number of GPUs per server, respectively. $V$ means the total number of vertices in a given graph and $E$ is the number of edges. $C$ is the computational throughput measured in vertices per second. $B_{\mathit{intra}}$ and $B_{\mathit{inter}}$ are intra-/inter-server bandwidths split per GPU, which are also measured in vertices per second. $L$ is the total number of GNN layers, which means that the model extracts the information from $L$-hop neighbors.
 In the analysis, we assume that hidden dimension sizes and vertex feature sizes are equal in every layer for convenience.

-We formulate the training time of the previous full-graph training method ($T_{\mathit{prev}}$) as follows, concentrating on the communication of the vertex dependencies which cannot be overlapped. {
+We formulate the training time of the previous full-graph training method ($T_{\mathit{prev}}$) as follows, concentrating on the communication of the vertex dependencies that cannot be overlapped. {

 } The first term of~\cref{eq:prev} presents the total compute time of the previous full-graph training.
-The second term calculates the total communication time, which is the summation of internal- and external server communication time.
-One observation from the communication term is that the communication for external server has larger numerators (more external server GPUs) and smaller denominators (lower external interconnect bandwidth).
-This makes external server communication become the bottleneck under the latency model.
+The second term calculates the total communication time, which is the summation of intra- and inter-server communication time.
+One observation from the communication term is that inter-server communication has larger numerators (more inter-server GPUs) and smaller denominators (lower inter-server bandwidth).
+This makes inter-server communication become the bottleneck under the latency model.
 The parameter gradient synchronization by all-reduce communication is omitted because it is almost entirely overlapped by computation through gradient bucketing~\cite{pytorch}.